Danetag/js-project/README.md

 ## Grunt Tasks

-- `grunt watch` will monitor all templates, data files, CSS and JS for changes and rebuild everything to your build directory when changes are detected.
+- `grunt watch` will monitor all data files, CSS and JS for changes and rebuild everything to your app directory when changes are detected.
-- `grunt template` will build all templates to HTML
+- `grunt build` will build all the CSS and JS bundles as a watch task.
-- `grunt build` will build all templates, and the CSS and JS bundles
+- `grunt release` will build, minify and compil all the CSS and JS bundles into the dist folder.

 ## Less

 All of our CSS is preparsed with Less.
-If you add a new Less file, be sure to update the concat:less task in grunt.js to include it.